 Bathke, A., & Kim, R. (2016).
 Keep Calm and Go Abroad: The Effect of Learning Abroad on Student Mental Health.
 Frontiers: The Interdisciplinary Journal of Study Abroad, 27, 1–16.

 Friend, J. (2016).
 Health forms 2.0: developing ethical and effective health history disclosure process.
 Available to members of NAFSA: Association of International Educators, International Educator Magazine.
 Washington.
 Nov/Dec 2016

-Lindeman, B et al. (2006).
+Lindeman, B et al. (2017).
 Best Practices in Addressing Mental Health Issues Affecting Study Abroad Participants.
-NAFSA Press.* (Note: a second edition is in progress).
+A digital download by NAFSA Press.

 Lucas, J. (2015) Over-stressed, Overwhelmed, and Over Here: Resident Directors and the Challenges of Student Mental Health Abroad.
 IES Abroad.